Authentication

 In order to create an Access Token, you require:

-• Client ID – The app’s Client ID created above.
+- Client ID – The app’s Client ID.

-• Refresh Token – The app’s Refresh Token created above.
+- Refresh Token – The app’s Refresh Token.

-• Client Secret – A Client Secret is the a SHA256 sum of the nonce concatenated with the Client Key.
+- Client Secret – A Client Secret is a SHA256 sum of the nonce concatenated with the Client Key.

-It will be possible to create a SHA256 hash using your coding language or choice.
+It will be possible to create a SHA256 hash using your coding language of choice.
 For testing, you can the following shell command:

 echo -n $NONCE$CLIENT_KEY | sha256sum